 Donna J. Calu, Ph.D.

 I graduated from University of Maryland, College Park with an undergraduate degree in Neurobiology and Physiology.
 I completed my PhD at University of Maryland School of Medicine in Baltimore, working with Geoffrey Schoenbaum to study the role of amygdala neural activity in attention and associative learning processes.
 I am a proud Program in Neuroscience (PIN) student.
 As a postdoc in the laboratory of Yavin Shaham at the National Institute on Drug Abuse (NIDA), I used an optogenetic approach to examine the role of medial prefrontal cortex in relapse to palatable food seeking.
 In 2011, I accepted the unique opportunity to become an Early Independent Scientist.

 I started Calu Lab at NIDA in the Behavioral Neuroscience Research Branch with the help of a handful of talented young scientists.
 There we built a research program investigating the behavioral and brain basis of addiction vulnerability.

-Outside of lab life, I get by with a lot of help from my family and friends.
-I enjoy yoga, meditation (or at least deep(er) breathing), live music, dancing around, walking, biking, cooking/baking and living with my husband and our two cool kids.
+Outside of lab life, I get by with a lot of help from my family, friends and goldendoodle.
+I enjoy yoga, meditation (or at least deep(er) breathing), live music, dancing around, walking, biking, cooking/baking and living with my husband, our two cool kids and our goldendoodle, Junior.

 David Martin, Ph.D.